Maria-dz/mlops_cmc_2023/README.md

 # mlops_cmc_2023
-A repo for simple knn classification
+A repository for solving mnist classification using 4-layer neural network.